vfile/to-vfile/readme.md

 Creates a virtual file from options (`toVFile(options)`), reads the file from the file-system and populates `file.contents` with the result.
 If `encoding` is specified, it’s passed to `fs.readFile`.
-Invokes `callback` with either an error or the populated virtual file.
+If `callback` is given, invokes it with either an error or the populated virtual file.
-When callback is not defined, returns a Promise.
+If `callback` is not given, returns a [`Promise`][promise] that is rejected with an error or resolved with the populated virtual file.

 ### `toVFile.readSync(options[, encoding])`